iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

 you have done.

-> We don't do it here and in the next chapters to keep commands as simple as possible, but it's recommended to use `-f` optional argument that `dvc add` provides to specify a meaningful stage name.
+> We don't do it here and in the next chapters to keep commands as simple as possible, but it's recommended to use `-f` optional argument that `dvc run` provides to specify a meaningful stage name.

 Let's commit metafiles to save the stage we built: